 The English Language Institute (ELI) provides instruction to immigrants, international students, and others.
-Courses are offered in Grammar, Reading, Composition, Comprehension and Presentation, and Pronunciation at Intermediate, High Intermediate, and Advanced levels.
+Courses are offered in grammar, reading, composition, oral skills, TOEFL preparation, and pronunciation at Intermediate, High Intermediate, and Advanced levels.
 Pre-ELI courses are for students with more limited English proficiency.
 Students seeking an American college or university degree take ELI courses to prepare for academic success.
 Other students enroll to develop language skills for employment or postgraduate opportunities.
-College-bound students take a mandatory series of Academic Track courses in core skill areas.
-Successful completion of Academic Track courses is required for English 101 entrance.
+College-bound ELI students take a mandatory series of courses in core skill areas.
+Successful completion of ELI 82G and ELI 82W is required for English 101 entrance.
 Students not seeking college entrance may enroll in any ELI courses at their level.
 For more information, see English in the course descriptions section or call the English Language Institute at 410-986-5462.